seanbelverstone/Bamazon/README.md

-# Bamazon
+#Bamazon

+##Overview
 A shopping app for customers and managers alike!
 Much like the famous shopping website with the same name, this allows a user to view current stock and purchase items.
+It also allows a manager to enter the application to view the stock, view low stock, add more inventory and even add a new item.

+Having the option to buy stock as a customer, but also add more as a manager has many useful benefits, the main one being the fact that you can replenish stock that has been otherwise used up.
+If there was no manager page, eventually no-one would be able to buy anything.

+##Instructions